bpsizemore/RedKing/README.md

 Single mode simply allows you to redirect all traffic to one specific host and path.
 See the example above for simple usage.

 ### Portscan Mode

+**Note:** This mode is really designed to be used in conjunction with a tool like Burp's Intruder utility or something that will allow you to quickly trigger requests and then grep through the output.

 Portscan mode is designed to allow you to "scan" an internal IP for open ports.
 By default it will create a redirect to allow you to test the following ports: 22, 80, 443, 445, 3389, 8000, 8080 \
 It will create a series of redirects on your localhost, each of which corresponds to a specific port on the target server.